sueszli/tinyWillhabenScraper/README.md

 # tinyWillhabenScraper
 This little fella is the fastest [willhaben](https://www.willhaben.at/iad) scraper out there 🔥.

-I've optimized this project for reading data from real-estate entries, but you can adapt this project to Your liking!
+I've optimized this project for reading data from real-estate entries, but you can adapt it to your liking!
 <br><br>

 ## The initial problem